ems-project/EMSFormBundle/Resources/doc/fields.md

 ### Submit <a name="submit"/>
 Make sure to add this field at the end of your form to allow the submission of your data to the server!

+## Why are we defining custom fields for our validations that can operate on the Text field type ?
+You might notice that we develop fields like "niss-insz" that only diverge from the Text field in the id they provide. ('niss-insz' in this case).
+We use this to have a link between our form field class in the HTML code and the class used by our Javascript to automatically instantiate javascript validation.